Skip to content

 5. Update the [Unreleased] section in CHANGELOG.md.

-6. Open a pull request with a clear description of the change.
+6. Open a pull request against develop with a clear description of the change.

 Commit Messages